Books and Resources on Herbs

 - Natural Foot Care: Herbal Treatments, Massage, and Exercises for Healthy Feet by Stephanie Tourles

-- The Northwest Herb Lover’s Handbook: A Guide to Growing Herbs for Cooking, Crafts, and Home Remedies by Mary Preus — A book that is not just for Northwest herb gardeners.
+- Northwest Herb Lover’s Handbook: A Guide To Growing Herbs for Cooking, Crafts, and Home Remedies by Mary Preus — A book that is not just for Northwest herb gardeners.
 All herb gardeners can find value in the wealth of information this book contains, including detailed information on 50 different herbs, themed garden ideas (awesome!), culinary and herbal recipes, and much more.
 Mary Preus owned and operated the Silver Bay Herb Farm in Bremerton, Washington and draws from 20 years experience with herbs.
-ISBN 1570611726

 - The Pleasure of Herbs: A Month-by-Month Guide to Growing, Using, and Enjoying Herbs by Phyllis Shaudys